-At any time during the course of the semester, you can contact the Learning Center professional staff to arrange a class visit that provides your students with a variety of study skills information.
-Working with you, we can create a content specific workshop that addresses note-taking strategies, developing study habits, test-taking strategies, and/or writing formal assignments for your course.
+- You can contact the Learning Center professional staff to arrange a class visit that provides your students with a variety of study skills information.

-In addition, you could refer your students to the Learning to Learn Workshop Series or meeting with an academic personal trainer.
+- In addition, you could encourage your students to meet with an academic personal trainer.

 Claude J. Clark Learning Center at SUNY Plattsburgh